Anna Ishibashi

 Anna Ishibashi (石橋 杏奈, Ishibashi An'na) is a Japanese actress and model.

 Career

 Ishibashi starred in Ryuichi Hiroki's Your Friend in 2008.
 She was given a Best New Talent award at the 2008 Yokohama Film Festival.
 She appeared in Koji Maeda's Cannonball Wedlock in 2011.

+Personal life

+Ishibashi married professional baseball pitcher Yuki Matsui in 2018.
+In May 2020, she announced the birth of their first child, a daughter, and on October 14, 2022, Ishibashi gave birth to the couple's second child, a son.